roger21/rehost/README.md

-#### Rehost

-An extension for Firefox that allows you to easily rehost images from the web.
+#### firefox extension that easily allows you to rehost images from the web

 https://addons.mozilla.org/fr/firefox/addon/rehost/